Fijian-Networks/Data-Collection/README.md

 - **ccSocial** -
-    _*Custon flutter application for identifying the uuid's of participants and their responses for social network questions*_
+    _*Custom flutter application for identifying the uuid's of participants and their responses for social network questions*_

 - **docs**